petukhovv/kotlin2psi-with-compiler/README.md

 ## Output

-Program output is Kotlin AST in JSON format.
+Program output is Kotlin CST in JSON format.

 Example:
 ```